betmma/my_balatro_mods/README.md

 - Mirror (Flipped Card + Omnicard): When a Steel Card scores, the card to its right triggers one more time.
 - Real Random (Crystal Ball + Omnicard): Randomize all Lucky Card effects.
 Create a negative Magician when blind begins.
 - 4D Vouchers (4D Boosters + Oversupply): Rerolls apply to Vouchers, but rerolled Vouchers cost $2 more.
+- Recycle Area (Reserve Area + Wasteful): You can discard your hand once when opening a Tarot Pack or Spectral Pack.

 # Betmma Voucher Pack: Adds a Booster Pack called Voucher Pack, allowing you to redeem 1 of 3 vouchers
 This mod's code is based on [Coupon Book mod](https://github.com/nicholassam6425/balatro-mods/blob/main/balamod/mods/p_coupon_book.lua) which is for Balamod, and I ported it into steamodded.